jinghuazhao/software-notes/DEPICT/README.md

 tar xvfz DEPICT_v1_rel194.tar.gz
 export CWD=$(pwd)
 ```
 where the package is unpacked into the DEPICT/ directory containing the data/ subdirectory.
+We also note down current working directory with `CWD`.

 * It is preferable to use the source package from GitHub, with its addition such as cutoff_type to be p-values in network analysis for instance,
 ```{bash}